Read reviews of the Library Company

 Snow Closing Policy:

-The Library Company of Philadelphia will close in accordance with the Philadelphia School District snow closings and morning delays.
+The Library Company of Philadelphia will close in accordance with all Philadelphia School District snow closings and delays.
 You may also call the main number at 215-546-3181 for closing information.

 The Library Company of Philadelphia is an independent research library specializing in American history and culture from the 17th through the 19th centuries.
 Open to the public free of charge, the Library Company houses an extensive collection of rare books, manuscripts, broadsides, ephemera, prints, photographs, and works of art.
 Founded in 1731 by Benjamin Franklin, the Library Company is America's oldest cultural institution and served as the Library of Congress from the Revolutionary War to 1800.
 The Library Company was the largest public library in America until the Civil War.